lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 In this example, if we had 2 items the first time the app composed, and 3 items the second time, what would happen?

+The first two items would memoize correctly.
+The previous execution had the same two items, which means the cache was consulted the same exact number of times with the same values.
+No issue.

-The first two items would memoize correctly, but when we encounter the third item, we would start to “memoize” on top of the `Text` node that was previously used below the list of TodoItems in the first pass!
-Essentially, any time there is any control-flow that causes the number of items cached in the list to change, everything after that conditional logic would be misaligned with the cache.
+The interesting thing is what happens when we get to the third `TodoItem`.
+The previous execution only had two items, so when we get to the third item in the list, we start to consult the cache on top of what was previously used for the `Text` node with `"Total: ${items.size} items"` as its text, since that was the next node in the cache.
+Furthermore, when we get to that `Text` node, the cache won't have the values from the previous execution to consult, so we'll allocate a new `Text` node.

+Essentially, any time there is any control-flow that causes the number of items cached in the list to change, or the order in which they're executed to change, our cache could get "misaligned", and we will have undefined behavior.

 To fix this, we need to introduce another fundamental concept to “Positional Memoization”: Groups.